Lubbock Lake Landmark: Geology

 The bedrock of Lubbock Lake is part of the Blanco Formation, which is a subset of Pleistocene deposits.
 Here, it is composed mostly of a large deposit of lake sediments about two million years old.
 Above the Blanco Formation is the Blackwater Draw Formation, a sheet of wind-deposited sediment that covers most of the region.
 This deposit slowly accumulated between 1 million and 50,000 years ago.
 The dune, in the northeastern section of Lubbock Lake, contains sediments and buried soils from at least 36,000 years ago.
 Yellow House Draw had developed by 20,000 years ago, cutting through the Blackwater Draw Formation and into the Blanco Formation.
-By about 12,000 years before the present (10,000 BC), the draw had cut a bend about 15 meters (49 feet) deep in the area of the Landmark.
+By about 12,000 years before the present (10,000 BC), the draw had cut a bend about 15 m (49 ft) deep in the area of the landmark.

 Evidence points to a drying trend occurring at Lubbock Lake over the last 11,000 years.
 The geologic record begins with stream deposits, followed by lake sedimentation, and finishes between 6,500 and 4,500 years ago with the deposit of windblown sediments during a period of severe drought.
 After 4,500 years ago, the climate became much like it is now, with only minor changes in the past 2,000 years.

 Archaeology

 The site clearly shows many levels of cultural deposits that can be dated accurately due to the presence of clear geological stratigraphy (layers of various sediments representing different periods of time).
 From these deposits, nearly 175 radiocarbon dates are available.
-The Lubbock Lake Landmark exhibits a virtually complete cultural sequence from the Clovis Period to historic times.
+The Lubbock Lake Landmark exhibits a virtually complete cultural sequence from the Clovis period to historic times.
 These periods are easily distinguished due to the separation of sediment layers containing cultural material by sterile layers where sediment lacks artifacts.

-Each layer represents a different time period, water regime, group of plants and animals, group of peoples, and climate and environment covering the past 12,000 years of history and prehistory.
+Each layer represents a different time period, water regimen, group of plants and animals, group of peoples, and climate and environment covering the past 12,000 years of history and prehistory.
 The time of people in North America generally is divided into five cultural periods, all of which are represented at Lubbock Lake Landmark.